-A bag for a younger baby might include milk, chew toys, soft and silent play toys, etc. Make sure to switch activities out every couple weeks or so, and weed out the things that become unnecessary as your child grows--which might be sooner than you think.
+A bag for a younger baby might include milk, toys to chew on, soft and silent play toys, etc. Make sure to switch activities out every couple weeks or so, and weed out the things that become unnecessary as your child grows—which might be sooner than you think.

 In addition to the above general suggestions, here are 5 fabulous quiet activities that might bring new life to your church bag:

 Create your own using the clear alphabet template at TryingtoBeImportant.com:

 Or use an idea, like this beautiful one from Grey Square Designs, to create your own:

 2. Dry-erase (or washable marker) LDS activity book:

 Includes letter tracing with scriptural or general authority names, colors, etc.

 Photo from Live, Craft, Eat

 3. Stitching cards with gospel pictures: